 If you’ve gone to the trouble to create a report, you want someone to read it.
 Whether you’re delivering insights or trying to get support for a new initiative, that information needs to make an impact.
 To do that most effectively, you need to deliver it in a package that is appealing and easy to digest.
-That’s especially true if your report design contains any data.
+That’s especially true for data reporting.

-Even if you’re not a data scientist, there are simple, strategic ways to incorporate data visualizations into your reports to bring those numbers to life in a compelling way.
+Even if you’re not a data scientist, there are simple, strategic ways to incorporate data storytelling into your reports to bring those numbers to life in a compelling way.
 Here’s your step-by-step guide.

-Example: The highly visual Human Rights Campaign 2011 Annual Report uses data visualization and infographics to shape a narrative around the theme of “Mobilizing The Road to Equality.”
+Example: This highly visual Human Rights Campaign Annual Report uses data visualization and infographics to shape a narrative around the theme of “Mobilizing The Road to Equality.”

 When some people hear “data storytelling,” they assume you can just throw a few stats into your copy and call it a day.
 Nice try.
 Strong data storytelling follows a compelling narrative, guides readers through content, and helps them understand not just the data but what those insights mean.
 To craft a narrative effectively, you must: